nirvanesque/med-transcripts/README.md

 # Code for Baseline PWA

-If you didn't do it already: Fork and then Clone the following repository: https://github.com/nirvanesque/progressive-web-app/

-And go to folder: cd pwa-article/pwa-app-manifest-init

 ## How to Use
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.